How to host an eco-friendly Christmas

 Christmas is a magical time of year, but it can also be wasteful in abundance.
 However, there are ways to reduce your consumption and make eco-friendly choices at this time of year.

-Recyclable or re-usable gift wrap
+1. Opt for recyclable or re-usable gift wrap

 In recent years, there’s been better awareness about the environmental issues caused by wrapping paper – more specifically, those that are non-recyclable and use glitter.
 Recyclable wrapping paper is becoming the new norm, but there’s also a growing trend for alternative wrapping.

-The Japanese craft of Furoshiki has been touted as one alternative, using fabric wrapped in intricate bows; however, for a range of crafty ideas for wrapping presents without using paper, try Christine Leech‘s Zero Waste Gift Wrap book, published by David & Charles.
+Another option is the Japanese craft of Furoshiki has been touted as one alternative, using fabric wrapped in intricate bows; however, for a range of crafty ideas for wrapping presents without using paper, try Christine Leech‘s Zero Waste Gift Wrap book, published by David & Charles.
 These cute gift bags are made from old shirts!

 Photo: Christine Leech

-Crackers can be environmentally unfriendly, with glitter and plastic gifts the main culprits.
 How clever is this idea by blogger Cate St Hill, made using fabric and a cardboard tube?
-Find the tutorial here., and check out our pick of the best sustainable crackers on the market here.
+Find the tutorial here, and check out our pick of the best sustainable crackers on the market.
+You’re well on your way to an eco-friendly Christmas.

-Plan a meat-free meal
+3. Plan a meat-free meal

 We all know by now that reducing our meat intake can make a small difference in our personal carbon footprint.
-While the family ay not want to forego their turkey dinner, why not factor in one meat-free meal over the festive period.
+While the family may not want to forego their turkey dinner, why not factor in one meat-free meal over the festive period.
 Get some delicious vegetarian and vegan festive main course inspo with the Good Homes round up.

 Photo: Simon Smith and Peter O’Sullivan